 - Ask if you could provide any special assistance to them.

 Keeping the Remote Culture Thriving

 Certainly, you can’t build a strong remote work culture in two weeks or even a month.
-What you can do, though, is turn this forced “ ” into a successful foray into partially remote work — something most employees see as a major perk, and business as a means to ensure lower absenteeism and higher on-the-job engagement.
+What you can do, though, is turn this forced “global work from home experiment” into a successful foray into partially remote work — something most employees see as a major perk, and business as a means to ensure lower absenteeism and higher on-the-job engagement.

 When organized right, remote work does not lead to lower employee performance.
 On the contrary, it boosts productivity.
 However, to get to that “plateau of productivity” on an individual level, your team members will need some support.

 Thus, as a manager, ensure that your newly-minted remote employees also:

 - Maintain a good work/life balance.
 Properly unplugging from work can be tough for some of your team members.
 And that could lead to burnout.
 If you are noticing some late check-ins, give a work/life balance pep talk to that “enthusiast”.

 - Don’t feel isolated.
 Loneliness is a common struggle for most remote employees.
 And with imposed social distancing and lockdowns due to COVID-19, it can be aggravated even further.
 That’s why you should also plan for some virtual team activities and encourage people to communicate informally after the office hours.